 I’m just another transsexual and this is my FTM transition blog.
 My journal is an important personal development tool: I use it to track and observe the complex, challenging, and sometimes wondrous aspects of being transgender.
-I’m pleased that other trans men find this public navigation helpful.
+I’m pleased to know that others find this public navigation helpful.

-I’m 43 years old and live in rural BC, Canada with my longtime girlfriend.
-I was diagnosed with GID by a school psychologist when I was five years old (1979), but I didn’t think of myself as trans until October, 2007.
-(Honestly, I didn’t know I had options.
-I didn’t really know that trans men existed.)
+I’m in my 40s and live in rural BC, Canada.
+I was diagnosed with GID by a school psychologist when I was five years old, but I didn’t think of myself as trans until October, 2007.
+Honestly, I didn’t know I had options.
+I didn’t really know that trans men existed.
 Learn more about my transition process here.

 If you’re new here, check out the most popular pages of my blog:

 - Using DHT for FTM Genital Growth

 Feel free to comment on my posts (see comments policy below), and if you’d like to get in touch directly, send me an email at genderoutlaws [at] gmail.com.
 If you have a question about surgery, please post it in the FTM Surgery Support Forums where I’m a moderator.

 This work (text and images) is © Joshua Riverdale and Gender Outlaw, 2007-2018.
 All rights reserved worldwide.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
 This includes academic and commercial use.
 Text excerpts and links may be used, provided that full and clear credit is given to Joshua Riverdale with appropriate and specific direction to the original content.